 The design plan specified built-in seating for the dining area and cabinetry for storage.

 The most delightful feature in this new kitchen are the built-in cabinets which bring continuity from the kitchen cabinetry into the dinette.
 Two tall cabinets flank a seating bench with storage drawers underneath, contributing to the unity of the two spaces and providing storage and seating.
 The airy design of chandelier further supports the open feel of the kitchen.

 Kitchen cabinets flow through to the dinette to create a built-in seating bench flanked by storage cabinets.

 How Remodeling A Kitchen Helped Unify the Entire Condo

 In terms of unifying the entire living space Ellen:

-- maintained the same paint color throughout
+maintained the same paint color throughout

-- continued the hardwood flooring throughout
+continued the hardwood flooring throughout

-- ran cabinetry from the kitchen into the dinette area
+ran cabinetry from the kitchen into the dinette area

-This kitchen design and remodeling achieved all it objectives: It defined three distinct functional areas, unified the three into one large space, and brought light and an open feeling throughout.
+This condo kitchen remodeling project achieved all it objectives: It defined three distinct activity areas, visually unified the three into one large space, and introduced natural light and an open feeling throughout.